cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/create-account-dashboard.md

 11. Under **When rate exceeds**, define the maximum number of requests and the time period to consider when determining the rate.

-12. Under **With the same**, configure the characteristics that will define the request counters for rate limiting purposes.
+12. Under **With the same value of**, configure the characteristics that will define the request counters for rate limiting purposes.
 Each value combination will have its own counter to determine the rate.
 Refer to [Determining the rate](/waf/rate-limiting-rules/request-rate/) for more information.

     The available characteristics depend on your Cloudflare plan and product subscriptions.